ArmanTheParman/deis/doc/files.md

 ## Legacy subdirectories and files

-These subdirectories and files are no longer used by Bitcoin Core:
+These subdirectories and files are no longer used by Bitcoin Deis:

 Path           | Description | Repository notes
 ---------------|-------------|-----------------